Fastly Rust Compute@Edge configuration options

 px_module_mode

-• "active_blocking" - The Enforcer returns block responses when needed.
+• active_blocking: The Enforcer will return block responses as needed.

 key: px_module_mode